-Similar to other basins in the southern Sierra Nevada, large debris flows triggered by intense rainfall occur infrequently but have outsized and long-lasting impacts on the landscape and stream channel morphology (DeGraff et al., 2011).
-Two such extreme climatic events, discussed below, generated exceptionally large floods, delivered large volumes of sediment and wood debris, and dramatically altered streams in the Project and surrounding areas.
+Similar to other basins in the southern Sierra Nevada, large debris flows triggered by intense rainfall occur infrequently but have outsized and long-lasting effects on the landscape and stream channel morphology (DeGraff et al., 2011).
+Two such extreme climatic events, discussed in the following subsections, generated exceptionally large floods, delivered large volumes of sediment and wood debris, and dramatically altered streams in the Project and surrounding areas.
 However, even with large deposits of material, the frequency of sediment mobilizing events in the NFKR regularly scour finer material.